Helmut Zemo

 Helmut Zemo is a character appearing in American comic books published by Marvel Comics.
 Created by Roy Thomas, Jenny Blake Isabella and Sal Buscema, the character first appeared in Captain America #168 (December 1973).
 Helmut Zemo is the son of Baron Heinrich Zemo and the thirteenth Baron Zemo in his family lineage.
 He is a recurring adversary of the Avengers, especially the superhero Steve Rogers / Captain America.
 The character has also been known as Citizen V at various points in his history.

 Daniel Brühl portrays the character in the Marvel Cinematic Universe, appearing in the film Captain America: Civil War (2016) and the Disney+ series The Falcon and the Winter Soldier (2021).

 Fictional character biography

-Helmut Zemo (aka the 13th Baron Zemo) is Heinrich Zemo's son, born in Leipzig, Germany.
+Helmut Zemo (the 13th Baron Zemo) is Heinrich Zemo's son, born in Leipzig, Germany.
 Helmut was originally an engineer until he became enraged when reading a report about the return of Captain America and his father's death.
 Helmut would ultimately follow in his father's footsteps, using his family's money and his own scientific know-how to recreate his father's work.

-Helmut first surfaced under the alias of the Phoenix, and captured Captain America to get revenge upon him for the death of his father.
-He was presumed deceased when he fell into a vat of boiling, specially-treated Adhesive X (a chemical created by his father Heinrich, which was a universal adhesive and was practically indissolvable).
-In a battle with Captain America, spilt Adhesive X permanently attached Heinrich's hood to his face, preventing him from ever removing it; in a dramatic echo, Helmut's face was hideously scarred by the boiling Adhesive X, giving his face the appearance of molten wax.
+Helmut first appears under the alias of the Phoenix, and captures Captain America to get revenge upon him for the death of his father.
+He is presumed dead after falling into a vat of Adhesive X, an adhesive created by Heinrich.
+Helmut's face is scarred by Adhesive X, giving his face the appearance of molten wax.